cypherix93/Pokemon-GO-Scanner/README.md

 Application that scans nearby locations of Pokémon, Pokéstops, Gyms etc. for Pokémon GO.

 > **IMPORTANT** <br>
-Since Niantic decided to throttle their API requests, this has become unusable. <br> Fixes are on the way.
-But for now the map won't work.
-You will get `Error: IllegalBuffer` all over the place.
+Since Niantic decided to throttle their API requests, this has become sort of unusable. <br> I put some fixes in there to make the map functional at least.
+But the radius of scan is pretty small right now.
+PokeStops and Gyms are visible in a good radius.
+Pokemon, however are very hard to scan.
+Hold tight, more changes are coming.

 > This is still a work in progress.
 If you want to contribute, please check out the [contribution guidelines](CONTRIBUTING.md).